Amazon Sets $15 Minimum Wage For U.S. Employees, Including Temps

 In addition to committing to higher minimum pay, Amazon says it will "work with policymakers in Washington, D.C., to advocate for a higher federal minimum wage."

 From state to state, the minimum wage varies widely.
-In 29 states and Washington, D.C, it's higher than the federal rate.
-But in two (Georgia and Wyoming), it's lower, at $5.15.
+In 29 states and Washington, D.C., it's higher than the federal rate.
+But in two states (Georgia and Wyoming), it's lower, at $5.15.
 And five states have laws that don't require a minimum wage at all, according to the Department of Labor.

 Amazon's new pay rate includes workers who are hired through temp agencies and subsidiaries in the U.S. The company has more than 575,000 employees worldwide.